Inku vs Duolingo

 Duolingo is the giant gamified language app.
 Inku is the calm iPhone flashcard app.
 Different tools for different temperaments.

-When Inku is the better pick
+When is Inku the better pick?

-When Duolingo is the better pick
+When is Duolingo the better pick?

 - You want free and do not plan to subscribe.
 Duolingo has a real free tier.
 Inku is subscription-first with a 7-day trial.
 If budget is the constraint, Duolingo wins.